Paris Fashion Week strides on despite rising Covid-19 cases - KRDO

 Milan’s fashion week offered a more balanced mix of formats and in Paris, well, it appears as though the fashion industry has decided that the show must go on despite the rise in coronavirus case numbers.
 Many fashion houses have chosen to stage physical events, albeit with a fraction of the usual number of invited guests.

-A livestreamed address by the French minister of culture will kick-start the event on Monday afternoon, which will see British label Wales Bonner and Danish brand Cecilie Bahnsen present digital showcases.
+A livestreamed address by the French minister of culture will kick-start the event on Monday afternoon, which will be followed by digital presentations by British label Wales Bonner and Danish brand Cecilie Bahnsen.

 Paris Fashion Week runs from September 28 to October 6.